Library Announcements

 We are pleased to announce that the Greenville Public Library now has five hotspots available for check out.
 Thanks to a generous donor, you can take WiFi with you.
 Greenville Library patrons may check one out or add their names to a waiting list if none are available.
 There are a few guidelines associated with our new hotspots:

-• Available only for Greenville cardholders with a working phone number. (age 18 and older).
+- Available only for Greenville cardholders with a working phone number and an account in good standing for at least three months. (age 18 and older).

-• Households may check out one hotspot per month.
+- Households (account name or address) may check out one hotspot per month.
 (30 days)